-Studying the U.S. can help perfect your English skills, strengthen your resume and expose you to a range of academic topics.
-In this section, you can learn how to obtain your J-1 Exchange visitor visa, what to do once you arrive to the U.S., how to maintain legal status during your time abroad, and how to apply for on-campus employment or an academic training internship.
+Studying in the U.S. can help perfect your English skills, strengthen your resume and expose you to a range of academic topics.
+In this section, you can learn how to obtain your J-1 Exchange Visitor Visa*, what to do once you arrive in the U.S., how to maintain legal status during your time abroad, and how to apply for on-campus employment or an Academic Training internship.

 J-1 Visa and SEVIS Overview